Highland Lakes Lake Alpine is a fine lake. Ebbetts Pass

 Here the Southbound Hiker on the Tahoe to Yosemite Trail takes a Left, turning East to follow the TYT South.

-Continuing straight through this junction brings you through beautiful granite terrain down to Elephant Rock and road access at Summit Lake.
+Continuing straight through this junction brings us through beautiful granite terrain down to Elephant Rock and road access at Summit Lake.

 The Southwest Corner of the Duck Lake Loop.